sarazong/Predicting_SF_Housing_Price/README.md

 Web scraped data from Redfin

 ### Possible impacts of my project
-- Help home buyers in San Francisco to determine if they could afford to buy a hosue in the city and to make informed decision on house price offer.
+- Help home buyers in San Francisco determine if they could afford to buy a home in the city and to make informed decision on house price offers.
-- This can also help house owners who are considering selling their property to determine if it's a good time to sell now and set a reasonable listing price for their property
+- This can also help property owners who consider selling their properties to determine if it's a good time to sell now and set a reasonable listing price for their properties.